ningshixian/bc6_track1_pner_pnen/README.md

 You can use `pip` to install the dependencies.

-In [requirements.txt)](requirements.txt) you find a full list of all used packages.
+In [requirements.txt](requirements.txt), you can find a full list of all used packages.
 You can install it via:
 ```bash
 pip install -r requirements.txt
 ```